arthurpellegrini/AdvancedProgramingRobot/readme.md

 ./compileme.sh
 ```

-# How to commit to the current branch
+# How to commit to the current branch -> use conventional commit-messages https://www.conventionalcommits.org/en/v1.0.0/

 ```bash
 git add .